The Dragon Ball FighterZ Tutorial Doesn't Suck Anymore (Part 3)

 Z-Changing

-While there are tutorials about changing characters during a super attack, the tutorials still do not cover other instances of changing characters in which you see done by high-level players.
-One, is the idea of changing characters after a “smash” attack.
+While there are tutorials about changing characters during a super attack, the tutorials still do not cover other instances of changing characters which you see done by high-level players.
+One is the idea of changing characters after a “smash” attack.
 It is perhaps less frequently used, but it would still be an important concept to share with new players.
-Two, it doesn’t mention how it would a good idea to change characters while your assist has your opponent locked down.
+Two, it doesn’t mention how it would be a good idea to change characters while your assist has your opponent locked down.
 This is a far more frequent and useful concept to share.
-Three, it still doesn’t show how to change, mid-combo, into another character’s super attack.
+Three, it still doesn’t show how to change, mid-combo, into another character’s superattack.
 Since this command is different from any other command in the game (because it involves a half-circle motion), and is perhaps the most useful thing of the three to know, I find it absurd that this is still absent from the tutorials.

 Vanishing while Sparking

-While the tutorials have improved how the game teaches players to use the “sparking blast” mechanic to your advantage, it still leaves out ability that is perhaps the most important about using your character in this mode.
+While the tutorials have improved how the game teaches players to use the “sparking blast” mechanic to their advantage, it still leaves out the ability that is perhaps the most important about using your character in this mode.
 By holding down the “vanish” buttons while in sparking mode, you can teleport to the other side of the opponent without attacking.
 This allows your character to safely escape pressure or continue a combo in a fun and unique way.
 It’s a shame this is still not covered.

 Sparking Specials

 There are other details about sparking that are not explicitly disclosed in the tutorials.
-For instance, did you know that the cooldowns for assists dramatically changes if you call an assist while in sparking?
+For instance, did you know that the cooldowns for assists dramatically change if you call an assist while in sparking?
 Did you know that the point during the combo in which you initiate sparking has a dramatic effect on the amount of damage and hit stun done to your opponent?
-These sort of details would be nice to see flushed out more.
+These sorts of details would be nice to see flushed out more.

 Frame Data & Combo Insight

 Frame data is something that a lot of new players don’t really understand and may not care much to learn.
-However, if a new player wants to get better at the game and spends a fair amount of time playing, it might behoove them to spend some time understanding what moves to use to start a combo, end a combo, or to escape a dangerous situation.
+However, if a new player wants to get better at the game and spends a fair amount of time playing, it might behoove them to spend some time understanding what moves to use to start a combo, end a combo, or escape a dangerous situation.
 The game does not tell you that if you use the Vanish ability on the ground, and your opponent blocks, you are still in control of the situation because you are in “Plus frames” and can therefore continue pressure.
-If you use Vanish while the opponent is in the air in anyway, you will not be in the same advantageous position when you land the attack and will have to go on the defensive.
+If you use Vanish while the opponent is in the air in any way, you will not be in the same advantageous position when you land the attack and will have to go on the defensive.
 This is stuff that experienced players can figure out through trial and error over time, or by looking at frame data, but new players are just going to get frustrated and not understand why they can’t do what they just did a second ago.
-NetherRealm added this sort of information to Injustice 2 and Mortal Kombat 11 with their tutorials, why not DBFZ?
+NetherRealm added this sort of information to Injustice 2 and Mortal Kombat 11 with their tutorials, so why not DBFZ?

 In case you skipped the intro and just looked at the headings and came here, again, I realize all these tutorials that are “missing” are actually in the game.
 I was just too stupid to find them immediately.
 Obviously, these tutorials that they’ve added, while very useful to new players, don’t affect my experience much.
-This is fine, because I’ve been playing this game for a while and would not likely benefit from new tutorials anyway.
+This is fine because I’ve been playing this game for a while and would not likely benefit from new tutorials anyway.
 I just wanted something to write about concerning my favorite fighting game these days.
 I found it, but it turned out that I was wrong the whole time.
 If you haven’t played the game before, now’s the time to learn it.

 If anything I mentioned in this article seemed unclear to you, I recommend going back through the other DBFZ articles I’ve written.
 Thanks for reading!